-- Going Outside: Gradually acclimatise your new herb plants by airing them outside during the day.
-A cold frame is a perfect place to raise your herb plants as it can be opened during the day and closed at night
+- Going Outside: Gradually acclimatise your new herb plants by hardening them outside during the day.
+A cold frame is a perfect place to raise your herb plants as it can be opened during the day and closed at night.

 Herb Compost Requirements

-When potting herbs on it is fundamental that the compost is free draining.
-Many herbs come from dry, arid environments.
-Mix peat-free compost with horticultural gravel and a gravel mulch on the surface will aid the herb plants to progress.
-Feed your herb plants as they start to grow, a good tonic like Seaweed extract will help Mix your herbs among veggies and flowers in a cottage garden style.
-This varied planting is incredibly effective.
-Herb Wheels are another popular way to grow these plants as well as troughs and window boxes.
-To keep herbs healthy clip new growth regularly.
+When potting herbs on, it is fundamental that the compost is free draining, as many herbs come from dry, arid environments.
+Mix peat-free compost with horticultural gravel, as a gravel mulch on the surface will aid the herb plants to progress.
+Feed your herb plants as they start to grow with a good tonic like seaweed extract .
+Mix your herbs among veggies and flowers in a cottage garden style, as this varied planting is an incredibly effective growing technique.
+To keep herbs healthy, clip new growth regularly.

 However, the main consideration is to purchase a pot with adequate drainage.
 Most pots come with drainage holes, but you can always drill these into plastic or wooden pots if they don’t come with any.